+Let's write

 What does it advertise?

 Who is the main target group of the advertisement?

 What does "something for eve ryone" mean?

 What could a child who is disa bled do at this camp?

-C 1.1 1 12 Can you attend the camp over a weekend?
-Why does the advert say "care d for by an experienced team o f neonle"? with does the davert say care a for by all experienced team o г реорге : List the activities you would en njoy if you attended the camp.
-What is meant by the following g messages?
-THE ULTIMAT KIDDY CAM Giving every child ruch an a experience they can't to come back!
-P!
+Can you attend the camp over r a weekend?

+Why does the advert say "care d for by an experienced team of f people"?

+List the activities you would e njoy if you attended the camp.

+What is meant by the followin

+THE ULTIMAT

+KIDDY CAM Giving every child ruch an a experience they can't

+to come back!
+Walt

 Why should you bring sun blo ck?

-Why will your parents have "p eace of mind" if you are on the camp?
+Why will your parents have "p eace of mind" if you are on the o camp?